supriya-2004/Image-Encryption/README.md

 ```bash
 pip install pillow numpy
 ```
 ## 🛠️ How It Works
 🔹 Loads the input image and converts it into a NumPy array.
 🔹 Generates a random key of the same dimensions as the image.
-🔹 Uses bitwise XOR (np.bitwise_xor) for encryption and decryption.
+🔹 Uses bitwise XOR (`np.bitwise_xor`) for encryption and decryption.
 🔹 Saves the encrypted and decrypted images.

 ## 📌 Notes
 ⚠️ The encryption method is simple and does not provide high security.
 ⚠️ The same key is required for decryption, so store it securely.
 ⚠️ For stronger encryption, consider advanced cryptographic techniques.

+## 🔚 Conclusion
+This project demonstrates a basic image encryption technique using NumPy and PIL.
+While it offers a simple way to secure images, it lacks advanced security measures required for real-world applications.
+For enhanced security, integrating robust cryptographic algorithms like AES or RSA is recommended. 🚀